Insights from Those Who DO Remember

 certainly not because they were aware of corrupt politicians making lucrative deals with drug companies who had nothing to lose;

-nor because they knew enough history to understand the nature of governments – particularly one that has surreptitiously just declared itself to be collectivist;
+nor because they knew enough history to understand the real nature of governments – particularly one that has just surreptitiously declared itself to be Collectivist;

 “There is no rationality in the Nazi hatred: it is hate that is not in us, it is outside of man..
 We cannot understand it, but we must understand from where it springs, and we must be on our guard.
 If understanding is impossible, knowing is imperative, because what happened could happen again.
 Consciences can be seduced and obscured again - even our consciences.
 For this reason, it is everyone’s duty to reflect on what happened.” - Primo Levi

-Just to be absolutely clear: doing things for others, for the greater good, voluntarily, is great.
+Just to be absolutely clear - doing things for others, for the greater good, voluntarily, is great: a wonderful human attribute.
 Forcing people to do something for others is granting the forcer too much power.

 You think that you’re not doing anything wrong, so they won’t come for you.

-“First they came for the Communists; but I wasn’t a Communist so I didn’t speak out.
+“First they [the Nazis] came for the Communists; but I wasn’t a Communist so I didn’t speak out.

 Then they came for the Socialists; but I wasn’t a Socialist so I didn’t speak out.